oscaramos/calculator/README.md

 operation.
 If the users last entry was an operation the display will be updated to the value that preceded it.
--   [ ] User can click the 'AC' button to clear all internal work areas and to set the display to 0.
+-   [ ] User can click the 'AC' button to clear all internal work areas and to dig the display to 0.
--   [ ] User can see 'ERR' displayed if any operation would exceed the 8 digit maximum.
+-   [ ] User can see 'ERR' displayed if any operation would exceed the 8 dig maximum.

 ## Bonus features